 I wake up cuddled with Jack.
 Jace still isn’t with me.
 I start to tear-up.
 I realize that since Jace hadn’t been with me in that motel room, my flashback last night is the first time he experienced the rape.
 I see why he’s so freaked out.
 There are no shrinks for ghosts.
 Maybe we could work on it together.
 I wake Jack up.

 “I have something to tell you.
 But first, Jace still isn’t in my heart.”

 “He’s still upset.
 He feels he really never dealt with being killed, since he found you immediately after his body died.”

-“It’s about something that happened to me while I had him locked out of my heart last fall.
+“It’s about something that happened to me while I had him locked out of my heart this fall.
 My flashback last night was the first time he experienced it.
 I was raped.”

 “You’re the first person I’ve told.
 Don’t freak out.
 I’d been wandering aimless in the South.
 After it was all over I knew to come here, to Ames.”